rf8f76e33/apijam-FS/Labs/Core/Lab 10 Introduction to API BaaS Backend-as-a-Service/README.md

 **Note**: Most browsers will URL encode special characters automatically

-    g.
-Try the other query examples provided earlier and use them as the value of the ‘ql’ parameter of the GET API call.
+*  Try the other query examples provided earlier and use them as the value of the ‘ql’ parameter of the GET API call.

 ##Summary